structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Overview.md

 ### Admin User Interface

 Only administrators can use the Structr Admin User Interface.
 Regular users cannot log in, and attempting to do so produces the error message `User has no backend access`.
 That means every Structr application with a user interface needs a Login page to allow non-admin users to use it.
-There is no built-in login option for normal users.
+There is no built-in login option for non-admin users.

-### Permission Levels
+### Access Levels

 Access to every object in Structr must be explicitly granted - this also applies to pages and their elements.
-There are different permission levels that play a role in application development.
+There are different access levels that play a role in application development.

 1. Administrators (indicated by `isAdmin = true`) have unrestricted access to all database data and REST endpoints.
 2. Each object has two visibility flags that can be set separately.